SKI79/SKI79/README.md

 ### Hi! 👋
 Welcome to my GitHub profile.
 This is the place I trust with my coding projects.
 Don't see anything?
 I haven't published a project yet!

-What I'm working on: Some personal projects.
-Check my YouTube channel for updates!

 <!--
 **SKI79/SKI79** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.